-Cape Town Gay Travel: Top Beaches
+Cape Town Beaches

 Cape Town’s strong winds usually kick up a ton of sand, but here you’ll enjoy protection from the cliffside.
 It adds to the long list of why Clifton Beach is so popular.

-Cape Town Gay Beach: Clifton 3rd Beach
+The Cape Town Gay Beach

 Camps Bay Beach

-If you’d like to avoid the tourists that usually focus on Clifton, yet still enjoy a beautiful beachfront, then check out Camps Bay Beach.
-You’ll find many more locals hanging out at Camps Bay Beach shores.
+Try Camps Bay Beach if you’d like to avoid the tourists that usually focus on Clifton, yet still enjoy a beautiful beachfront.
+You’ll find many more locals hanging out along the Camps Bay Beach shores.

 While Clifton is my favorite beach in Cape Town, Camps Bay Beach offers more convenience.
 There are plenty of restaurants and food stalls and ice cream shops right along the street.

 Since Sunset Beach is not protected from the wind and it’s a bit farther from central Cape Town, you won’t find too many people here.

-More Beaches for Cape Town Gay Travelers
+Beaches Outside Central Cape Town

 Fish Hoek Beach